Hooks

 - Inject reminders or constraints

-Hooks modifying message content SHOULD validate inputs to prevent injection attacks.
+Hooks that modify message content MUST validate inputs against an expected schema to prevent prompt-injection attacks.

 Example: